Harrison's rule: Parasite species' body size increases with host species' body size

-The variability of parasite species' body size increases with host species' body size
+The variability of parasite size increases with host size

 Robert Poulin observed that in comparisons across species, the variability of parasite body size also increases with host body size.

 It is self-evident that we expect greater variation coming together with greater mean body sizes due to an allometric power law scaling effect.
 However, Poulin referred to parasites' increasing body size variability due to biological reasons, thus we expect an increase greater than that caused by a scaling effect.

 Recently, Harnos et al. applied phylogenetically controlled statistical methods to test Harrison's rule and Poulin's s Increasing Variance Hypothesis in avian lice.
 Their results indicate that the three major families of avian lice (Ricinidae, Menoponidae, Philopteridae) follow Harrison's rule, and two of them (Menoponidae, Philopteridae) also follow Poulin's supplement to it.

 Implications

 The allometry between host and parasite body sizes constitutes an evident aspect of host–parasite coevolution.
 The slope of this relationship is a taxon-specific character.
-Parasites' body size is known to covary positively with fecundity and thus it likely affects the virulence of parasitic infections as well.
+Parasites' body size covaries positively with fecundity and thus it likely affects the virulence of parasitic infections as well.